braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/lytics.md

 #### Step 1: Create a Lytics API Token

 Navigate to the Lytics Account Menu in the bottom left corner by selecting your account name, and select **Access Tokens** from the dropdown menu.
-Next select **Create API Token**
+Next, select **Create API Token**

 ![][7]{: style="max-width:80%;"}

-Input a name, optional description and a token expiration period.
+Input a name, an optional description, and a token expiration period.
 Next, toggle the **Data Manager** scope for API Permissions and click on **Generate Token**.
-Copy the token and store this token in a secure place.
+Copy the token and store it in a secure place.

 ![][8]{: style="max-width:80%;"}